Hello, thank you for visiting

 Since 2011 I have been immersed in the world of psychology, counselling, self development, wellbeing and psychotherapy.
 I have been supporting people with their wellbeing and mental health in private practice for many years, supporting a wide range of issues, including issues of identity, anxiety, low mood, loss and relationships.
 In 2019 I embarked on a research study looking at wellbeing in adult adoptees.

-My parents adopted me at 9 days old in 1970, in England.
+My parents adopted me via private adoption at 9 days old in 1970, in England.
 Back then there was very little education around for adopting parents.
 They didn't know much about the separation trauma, they didn't give thought to the loss I had endured as a baby having been separated from my mother.

 Like many would-be parents unable (or so they thought at the time) to conceive, they thought adopting a baby would be the answer.
 The answer for themselves and for me - a baby who needed a home.
 They were ill-prepared for the difficulties ahead, through the different phases of my development, for my internalising behaviours and later complicated attempts at understanding my identity.